 XPS Foam Core

-Extruded Polystyrene (XPS) Foam Core features a closed-cell structure formed through extrusion, creating uniform cellular composition with dimensional stability across wide temperature ranges.
-The closed-cell construction prevents water intrusion, maintaining performance in humid conditions while providing notable compressive strength and reliable thermal resistance for energy-efficient building envelopes.
+Extruded Polystyrene (XPS) Foam Core features a closed-cell structure formed through a continuous extrusion process, giving the board uniform cellular composition and stable dimensions across wide temperature ranges.
+The closed-cell construction blocks water intrusion, so the core keeps performing in humid conditions while delivering dependable compressive strength and thermal resistance for energy-efficient building envelopes.